Training of people who seek to acquire the profession necessary for the reconstruction of Ukraine.

 Stage 1.
 Open competition for vocational education institutions.

 Stage 3.
-Organization and conduct of short-term specialized training.
+Organization and conduct of short-term specialized training.3,400 applications.

 ACHIEVEMENTS